Enhanced Reporting Requirements (“ERR”): A Comprehensive Factsheet

 Enhanced Reporting Requirements:

-The following are the reporting requirements:
+The following are the three areas of enhanced reporting requirements:

 1. Small Benefit Exemption – the value per employee